 - Shrieking Legiana: Shrieking Legiana is a variant on Legiana, a monster native to World.
 The Shrieking Legiana seems to have been designed specifically with Hoarfrost Reach in mind, as it can slow hunters down with chilling winds and pounce with ice attacks.

 - Fulgur Anjanath: A variant of World‘s Anjanath, Fulgur Anganath can be found in Hoarfrost Reach.
-Basically a T. rex, the Fulgur Anjanath will inflict thunder damage on you if you aren’t careful to avoid his attacks.
+Essentially a T. Rex, the Fulgur Anjanath will inflict thunder damage on you if you aren’t careful to avoid his attacks.

 - Ebony Odogaron: A variant of Odogaron, Ebony Odogaron is a fanged wyvern that deals dragon elemental damage.
 Odogaron is a speedy monster that will gnaw and swipe at you once you’re in range.